michaelkornblum/nev-r-blog-ui/README.md

 ### Do you accept money?

-Hells yeah!
-I have a wife and cat to feed.
+Yes.
 Once I figure out how to get the new donation feature working on github, it will be implemented.

 ### Will there be better documentation?